We've produced over 350 videos about small business, marketing & entrepreneurship.

 I meet people who create long lists of things they "need to do" when getting their business up and running, and i want to cut through the clutter.

-I've started 2 super succesful service businesses, and I've consulted hundreds on how to get going.
+I've started 2 super successful service businesses, and I've consulted hundreds on how to get going.

 I'm gonna share with you the 4 minimum requirements for getting started so you can get unstuck, and head in the direction of sales, profits and momentum.